node-migrator-bot/thimble/client/documentation/api/use.md

       thim.use(thimble.bundle());
     });

-When you do not pass an environment to the configuration, the configuration will run in the `development` environment.
+When you do not pass an environment to the configuration, the configuration defaults to the `development` environment.

 > **Important**: When adding multiple plugins, **order matters**.
-Differing order may yield different results.
+Differing the order will likely yield different results.
 For example, placing `embed` before `flatten` in the configuration will embed templates in the index source, but not any of the included files.